odriverobotics/ODrive/docs/troubleshooting.md

 * `ERROR_INDEX_NOT_FOUND_YET = 0x20`

-Check that your encoder is a model that has an index pulse (will have a wire connected to the pin labelled Z and that it is plugged in correctly.
+Check that your encoder is a model that has an index pulse.
+If your encoder does not have a wire connected to pin Z on your odrive then it does not output an index pulse.

 ## USB Connectivity Issues